pajarorrojo/es-theme-PlayStation-X/README.md

 ### ENABLE NAVIGATION SOUNDS

 Playstation-X has specific navigation sounds to enrich the user experience.
-Batocera has this feature disabled by default.
+Batocera and other frontends has this feature disabled by default.
 You can activate the navigation sounds in "Enable navigation sounds" option under the batocera sound menu.

 --------------------------------